 • Spanish: Yo escribo una carta

-• Portuguese: Eu escrevo uma carta
+• Brazilian Portuguese: Eu escrevo uma carta

 • Italian: Io scrivo una lettera